mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-06-09-joining-the-cloud-revolution.md

 better - sometimes simpler - alternatives!

-I think the "summary of my summary" is really: look after yourself in this brave new world, enjoy the genuinely exciting new technologies but watch out for the pitfalls!
+I think the "summary of my summary" is really: look after yourself in this brave new world, enjoy the genuinely exciting new technologies, but watch out for the pitfalls!